 6:30 AM: The first guy in line said he got here at 5 AM.
 He looks pretty pleased with himself.
 I wonder if people in line have done this before - they seem to have their systems down pat.
 Turns out a lot of them have - people are passing the time comparing notes about previous waits and flavors.

 6:45 AM: A super pregnant lady just joined the back of the line.
 Wondering if she'll be able to skirt the two Cronuts per person rule since she is technically eating for two.

 7:00 AM: Pro tip.
 Do you play chess?
 If so, bring your set to the Cronut line so you can pass the time playing at one of the tables on Thompson Street.

 7:05 AM: I did not bring chess.
 I did bring a trash bag.
 I am sitting on it, on the street, surrounded by pigeons.
 A breadcrumb just fell at my feet.
-I start to wonder if this is what it feels like to be a bird before asking the truly on point question: how did my life come to this?
+I am a bird.

 7:25 AM: There are about 50 people behind me now.
 My math isn't so hot but it seems as though they'll all get a Cronut since the bakery makes 300 of them for the line each day.
 Wondering if I could have slept in another hour.